Nicole7443/ML-flight-modelling/README.md

 # Flight Modelling Project ✈️
-By Nicole Thapa, Dharsaa Bhagudeva, Taylow Liew, Kathryn Percy-Robb, Harpreet Ghotra
+By Nicole Thapa, Dharsaa Bhagudeva, Taylor Liew, Kathryn Percy-Robb, Harpreet Ghotra

 This project was completed as the final project for MSCI 446: Introduction to Machine Learning